Eligibility Requirements

 5. Mission Statement

-The institution has a statement of mission approved by its governing board and appropriate for a degree-granting institution of higher education.
-The mission defines the nature and purpose of the higher learning provided by the institution and the students for whom it is intended.
+The institution has a mission statement that is approved by its governing board and appropriate for a degree-granting institution of higher education.
+The institution’s mission identifies the nature and purpose of the higher learning provided by the institution and the students for whom it is intended.

 6. Educational Programs

-In appropriate proportion, the institution’s programs are degree-granting and involve coursework provided by the institution, establishing the institution’s commitment to degree-granting higher education.
+In appropriate proportion, the institution’s educational programs are degree-granting and involve coursework provided by the institution.

 The institution:

-- maintains a minimum requirement for general education for all of its undergraduate programs whether through a traditional practice of distributed curricula (15 semester credits for AAS degrees, 24 for AS or AA degrees, and 30 for bachelor’s degrees) or through integrated, embedded, interdisciplinary, or other accepted models that demonstrate a minimum requirement equivalent to the distributed model.
-Any exceptions are explained and justified.
+1. maintains a minimum requirement for general education for all of its undergraduate programs whether through a traditional practice of distributed curricula (15 semester credits for AAS degrees, 24 for AS or AA degrees, and 30 for bachelor’s degrees) or through other accepted equivalent models.
+Any variation is explained and justified.

-- conforms to commonly accepted minimum program length: 60 semester credits for associate’s degrees, 120 semester credits for bachelor’s degrees, and 30 semester credits beyond the bachelor’s for master’s degrees.
-Any exception to these minima must be explained and justified.
+3. conforms to commonly accepted minimum program length: 60 semester credits for associate’s degrees, 120 semester credits for bachelor’s degrees, and 30 semester credits beyond the bachelor’s for master’s degrees.
+Any exception is explained and justified.

 7. Information to the Public